dmaciejewski1/CloneEngine/README.md

 //---- CloneEngine Options----
-const OVERWRITE_FOR_ALL_OPS = 'yes'; // allows CloneEngine to delete existing (Destination Db) table and replace with new one const TIMEZONE = 'local'; // uses ISO Standard Timestamp... choose either 'utc' or 'local' const DISPLAY_MESSAGES_ON_CONSOLE = 'yes'; // configures CloneEngine messages to display on console const RUN_TYPE = 'synchronous'; // choose to run operations either "synchronous" (synchronously) or "asynchronous" (asynchronously) const STOP_ON_ERROR = 'yes'; // when running synchronously... upon an error: if 'yes' is selected, no further operations will be run
+const OVERWRITE_FOR_ALL_OPS = 'yes'; // allows CloneEngine to delete existing (Destination Db) table and replace with new one const TIMEZONE = 'local'; // uses ISO Standard Timestamp... choose either "utc" or "local" const DISPLAY_MESSAGES_ON_CONSOLE = 'yes'; // configures CloneEngine messages to display on console const RUN_TYPE = 'synchronous'; // choose to run operations either "synchronous" or "asynchronous" const STOP_ON_ERROR = 'yes'; // when running synchronously... upon an error: if 'yes' is selected, no further operations will be run